CarlottaMnt/Hierarchical-Models/README.md

 Through the different model specifications, the parameters are estimated with a complete pooling, no-pooling and finally a partial pooling of information across the groups.
 The partial pooling of information is especially achieved insering a hyper-prior distribution among all the regression paramenters.
 For this last model, weakly informative hyper-prior distributions are used.

-The reference for the project are:
+The main reference for the project are:

 1- https://mc-stan.org/users/documentation/.